nflverse/nflreadpy/docs/guides/operations.md

   detected edges, or when the alert manager raises repeated exceptions.

 Route high-severity alerts (ingestion stalled, alert delivery failure) to paging channels and send other notifications to Slack or email.
+Incorporate `uv run nflreadpy-betting validate-config` checks into your release pipeline so configuration regressions surface before production changes roll out.

 ## Runbooks